Political Science

 Overview of the Program

 The Judicial Internship Program began at California State University, Northridge (CSUN) in 1990.
-Over the last twenty years more than 575 students have participated in the internship.
+Since that time, almost 1,000 students have participated in the internship.
 This internship is designed to provide university juniors and seniors with exposure to the inner workings of the Los Angeles County Superior Court.
-Each intern is assigned to a judge in a civil, criminal, or family law court usually in the Van Nuys courthouse.
-Occasionally, a student may be assigned to Chatsworth.
+Each intern is assigned to a mentor judge in a civil, criminal, or family law court in the Van Nuys courthouse.

 Interns have the opportunity to observe proceedings and trials in criminal, civil, and family law courtrooms and to develop practical insights and understanding of the law and the court system.
 The internship provides opportunities to observe courtroom activities that are not part of the regular law school curriculum.
 The judges who participate in the Program are very generous with their time and are committed to seeing that the interns have a productive experience.